 A wrongful death claim is a civil lawsuit against an individual or entity that is responsible for the death of another person.
 It is separate from any criminal case which may be pending, but can be filed simultaneously.
-Car accidents, slip and fall accidents, and injuries caused by defective products can all form the basis for a wrongful death claim.
+Car accidents, slip and fall accidents, and injuries caused by defective products can all form the basis for a legal claim.

 Only certain persons may file a wrongful death claim in Colorado and there are very restrictive time limits for each party to do so.

 State law dictates that the surviving spouse of the decedent may file a wrongful death claim within the first year following the death.

 In the second year following the death, the surviving children of the decedent and the surviving spouse are both eligible to file a wrongful death claim.